 There is also a 3rd but equally impactful form of restriction that is often not recognised.

 Forgetting to eat or eating later than planned because of an unexpected delay leads to Unintentional Restriction, even just 30 minutes can make a difference.
 Unintentional Restriction can also be a challenge for those of us who may not have the means to regularly access the food we need.
-Experiencing food poverty can play a significant role in the development and maintenance of Disordered Eating patterns.
+Experiencing food poverty can play a significant role in the development and maintenance of chaotic or controlled eating patterns.

-If you’d like to get started on regulating your eating and break the cycle of Disordered Eating you can access my FREE 20 page guide here.
+If you want to get started on healing your relationship with food and your body for good you can access my FREE 20 page guide on Working with Hunger and Fullness through a Parts Lens here.

-If you are a Therapist, Counsellor or Psychologist interested in my 6 week training course on Working with Disordered Eating you can find out more here.
+If you are a professional interested in my 6 week training course you can find out more here.

 Subscribe to my mailing list here.